danielharrell/open-eyes-lect-2017-18/Open.md

 Or to put this last question in more plausible terms: what if our very selfhood enclosed us in openness?
-For the self poses its own paradox of openness, and perhaps its own resolution, in closedness.
+For the self poses its own paradox of openness, and perhaps its own resolution in closedness.
 Consider the power of awareness, which again might be the openness most our own, comprehending self and other at once.
 But how?
-Insofar as I am aware of anything else, it seems I am *not* myself; and yet I *am* myself, insofar as this awareness of anything else is mine, and known as mine through self-awareness.
+Insofar as I am aware of anything else, it seems I am *not* myself; yet I *am* myself, insofar as this awareness of anything else is mine, and known as mine through self-awareness.
 But how can awareness make me be myself and not myself at once?
-We can also put this paradox in the spatial terms we used for the jar and the parabola.
+We can also put this paradox in the spatial terms that we used for the jar and parabola.
 For insofar as I am aware of anything else, it seems I am carried outside myself; yet insofar as this awareness is mine, I am kept inside myself.
 But how can awareness put me inside and outside at once?
 Or